The Lounge Q+A: Kenlyn Kolleen, Life Coach

 Evolving Sisters really came out of my desire to not just be a solopreneur, but to do something that will ignite and inspire other women.
 I’m constantly thinking of ways to take the women who have been through my training programs and turn them into coaches themselves so that, as my program expands, they’re evolving and they get to be the ones coaching and facilitating as well.

 How did you become a business coach?
 I feel like everywhere I turn now, people are telling me that they’re working with a coach.
 That just was not the case even five years ago.
-Something has shifted.
+So something has shifted in the atmosphere.
+I don’t know what it is.
 I’d love to hear more from you about what’s happening there.

 That’s a really good observation.
 I feel like people who want to go fast and far need to have support at a pretty high level because if we’re left to our own devices, we constantly recreate what we know.
 If we want to go further than what we know, then we need another consciousness in the room that pushes us to go to places we wouldn’t otherwise go.
 It’s a comfort zone thing.